globeandmail/fbpac-api/README.md

 # fbpac-api

-A Ruby on Rails API for the Facebook Political Ad Collector site.
+This is a Ruby on Rails API for the [Facebook Political Ad Collector](https://github.com/globeandmail/facebook-political-ads/).
+To run the entire FBPAC setup, you'll also need to run [fbpac-backend](https://github.com/globeandmail/fbpac-backend) and [fbpac-extension](https://github.com/globeandmail/fbpac-extension), plus [fbpac-classifier](https://github.com/globeandmail/fbpac-classifier) if you're deploying a production version and want to classify your own ads.

 First, this will mirror _most_ of the admin-facing functions of the Rust API, then adding new stuff more nimbly to respond to what we want to present to partners and readers.